SamreenK18/FGLIwebsite/README.md

 # Challenges Faced by Our Team
 Mastering a fresh framework and database system for our website took a lot of effort.
 Building the backend part of our website was tricky, and we're still figuring out the best way to manage user data.

+# What we learned
+We learnt advanced CSS formatting, using animations in JavaScript and a whole new scripting language - PHP and MySQL!
+It sure was challenging, but with each hurdle we overcame, our understanding deepened, and our skills expanded.We're excited to apply this newfound knowledge to create even more complex and interactive projects.

 # What’s Next
 We look forward to adding more resources, filtering blog data by content type, adding media to blogs and creating a more responsive user page.
 We aim to keep on updating the website time-to-time to keep up with new resources.